tudelft3d/website/projects/geobim-benchmark/IFCMyran.md

 It is the IFC model of a 2-floor office building in Falun, Sweden.

+It was provided for this study by .

 The data represent the architectural model of the BIM.

 It was exported on 25/10/2017 from the base software Autodesk Revit 2018 (ENU)